bethanyj28/aoc2023/README.md

 ## day 4
 Feeling more comfortable with Elixir!
 I'm sure my code still looks like chaos, but I'm getting more used to pattern matching and the scope that things are updated.

+## day 5
+It's starting to get tricky 😅 While reading the second part, I definitely thought "oh cool, I can use my previous solution!"
+(Narrator: she couldn't).
+At least the work I did to create the list of numbers didn't go to waste as I could use the first half of the pipeline to still create the ranges and process those.
+After that, it was just processing the ranges in batches.
+It feels messy, so I'm sure there are cleaner solutions out there but I'm not too mad at this one.